IQSS/dataverse/doc/sphinx-guides/source/admin/user-administration.rst

 The Manage Users table gives the network administrator a list of all user accounts in table form.
 You can access it by clicking the "Manage Users" button on the :doc:`dashboard`, which is linked from the header of all Dataverse pages (if you're logged in as an administrator).
 It lists username, full name, email address, affiliation, the authentication method they use, the roles their account has been granted, and whether or not they have Superuser status.

 Users are listed alphabetically by username.
-The search bar above the table allows you to search for a specific user.
+The input labelled "Search these users..." above the table allows you to search for a specific user.
 It performs a right-truncated wildcard search of the Username, Name, and Email columns.
 This means, if you search "baseba" then it will search those three columns for any string of text that begins with "baseba", e.g. "baseball" or "baseballfan".

 If you would like to assign or remove a user's Superuser status, then you can do so by checking or unchecking their checkbox under the "Superuser" column.